EnterpriseLibrary/data-access-application-block/docs/Pages/Overview.md

 The `ExecuteNonQuery` method has a broad set of overloads.
 You can specify a `CommandType` (the default is `StoredProcedure`) and either a SQL statement or a stored procedure name.
 You can also pass in an array of Object instances that represent the parameters for the query.
-Alternatively, you can pass to the method a `Command` object that contains any parameters you require.
+Alternatively, you can pass to the method a `DbCommand` object that contains any parameters you require.
 There are also `Begin` and `End` versions that allow you to execute update queries asynchronously.
 A future version will support a Task based asynchronous method.